lemuelkumarga/titanic/README.md

 ### Preliminary Insights

-#### On Income\[/Passenger Class\]

 <div class="st">

-Hypothesis 1: Higher income individuals are more likely to survive.
+Insight 1: Wealthy individuals are more likely to survive.

 </div>

-High-income individuals could pay more for seats in the lifeboats, and hence escape the disaster.
+Using passenger class as a proxy for wealth, we calculated the survival likelihood (% of passengers survived) for each class.

 ``` r
 income_set <- training_set %>%